xXAI-botXx/xXAI-botXx/README.md

 ---

 In addition to that I bring other skills with me.
 Among other things, presentation skills.
-My presentations are created for visual understanding and only make 100% sense when spoken.
+My presentations are created for visual understanding with many animations and only make 100% sense when spoken.
 So far I have received extremely good feedback for my way of presenting and I always enjoy it very much. <br>
 Here I will share some of my prasentations with you.
 Feel free to watch a few of them :)

 <div align=center>